Observations in TNG: "Too Short a Season"

 Close inspection reveals that the footage of Data and Geordi looking at the viewscreen is being played backwards.
 No changes

-Footage of Mordan IV was seen twice more, first in "Coming of Age" where it appeared as Relva VII and in "A Matter of Honor" as the planet housing Starbase 179.
+Footage of Mordan IV will reappear twice, first in "Coming of Age" as Relva VII and then in "A Matter of Honor" as the planet housing Starbase 179.

 Re-Used Planets in TNG